Hito Steyerl

 Hito Steyerl (born 1 January 1966) is a German filmmaker, moving image artist, writer, and innovator of the essay documentary.
 Her principal topics of interest are media, technology, and the global circulation of images.
-Steyerl holds a PhD in Philosophy from the Academy of Fine Arts Vienna.
-She is currently a professor of New Media Art at the Berlin University of the Arts, where she co-founded the Research Center for Proxy Politics, together with Vera Tollmann and Boaz Levin.
+Steyerl holds a PhD in philosophy from the Academy of Fine Arts Vienna.
+She has been a professor of Current Digital Media at the Academy of Fine Arts in Munich since 2024.
+Until 2024, she was a professor of New Media Art at the Berlin University of the Arts, where she co-founded the Research Center for Proxy Politics, together with Vera Tollmann and Boaz Levin.

-Life and career
+Early life and career

-Steyerl was born on 1 January 1966 in Munich and attended the Japan Institute of the Moving Image.
+Steyerl was born on 1 January 1966 in Munich.
+Steyerl attended the Japan Institute of the Moving Image.
 She later studied at the University of Television and Film Munich.
 Steyerl was deeply influenced by Harun Farocki, although she has cited her former professor, the noted film historian Helmut Färber, as having a more direct influence on her work.